Skip to content

 Build custom tools

-Goal: define your own tools with @tool, wire them into an agent, and optionally bundle them as an in-process MCP server.
+This guide shows you how to define your own tools with @tool, wire them into an agent, and bundle several of them as one in-process MCP server.
+You need to be comfortable with Options and Client from Your first agent.

 A tool is a plain function fn(arguments: dict, ctx: ToolContext) -> ToolResult, wrapped with the @tool decorator: